Essjay controversy: Identity revealed

 When Essjay was hired by Wikia in January 2007, he changed his Wikia profile and "came clean on who he really was", identifying himself as Ryan Jordan.
 (Note: According to multiple sources:) Other Wikipedia editors questioned Essjay on his Wikipedia talk page about the apparent discrepancy between his new Wikia profile and his previously claimed credentials.
 Essjay explained the falsified details as a hedge against online stalking and harassment.

 Daniel Brandt then wrote a letter reporting the identity discrepancy to Stacy Schiff and The New Yorker.
 In late February 2007, the magazine updated its article with a correction indicating that "Essjay now says that his real name is Ryan Jordan, that he is twenty-four and holds no advanced degrees, and that he has never taught."

 On February 23, 2007, Jimmy Wales announced the appointment of Essjay to Wikipedia's Arbitration Committee.
 Wales later asserted that the appointment was "at the request of and unanimous support of" the Arbitration Committee.

 On March 6, 2007, the Louisville Courier-Journal published an article casting doubts about his January 2007 claims on his Wikia userpage that he had worked for the United States Trustee Program and had been a Kentucky paralegal.
 On March 12, 2007, The New Yorker published a formal apology by Wales in its March 19 The Mail section.

 Reaction

 Wikipedia community

 Speaking personally about Jordan, Wales said, "Mr. Ryan[sic] was a friend, and still is a friend.
 He is a young man, and he has offered me a heartfelt personal apology, which I have accepted.
 I hope the world will let him go in peace to build an honorable life and reputation."
-Wikipedia co-founder Jimmy Wales initially supported Essjay's use of a persona, saying, "I regard it as a pseudonym and I don't really have a problem with it."
+Wales initially supported Essjay's use of a persona, saying, "I regard it as a pseudonym and I don't really have a problem with it."
 Later, around March 5, 2007, Wales withdrew his support and asked for Essjay's resignation from his positions with Wikipedia and Wikia.
 Wales stated that he withdrew his support when he learned that "Essjay used his false credentials in content disputes" on Wikipedia.

 Essjay had responded at the time with a statement on his Wikipedia page, in part reading: